Legal practitioners play an important role in the administration of the Child Support Scheme.

 Appeals against decisions

 Parents can formally object to most decisions we make.
-Most objection decisions can be appealed to the AAT.
+Parents can appeal most objection decisions to the AAT.

 For some decisions, there are 2 levels of appeal to the AAT.
 Parents can request an AAT first review for most objection decisions.
-If they do not agree with the outcome of the first review, they can request an AAT second review for:
+If they don’t agree with the outcome of the first review, they can request an AAT second review for:

-- a decision to refuse an application for an extension of time in which to apply for the AAT first review
+- a decision to refuse an application to extend the time to apply for the AAT first review

 - a care percentage decision